Is renting (a home) the new buying?

 What Should You Know Before Renting a Single-Family Home?

 While all rental transactions are similar, there are a few things you should consider before moving to a home rental.
 Contact someone like rental management services in sc as they can give you help and advice.
-If you’re moving from an apartment, utilities will probably be considerably more expensive—after all, you’ll be heating and cooling an entire home much of the year.
+Don’t forget to account for the cost of your utility bills too.
+For example, if you’re moving from an apartment or a condo like One Pearl Bank, utilities will probably be considerably more expensive—after all, you’ll be heating and cooling an entire home much of the year.
 There’s also quite a few more maintenance requirements, particularly if there’s a yard.
 Ensure your lease has clear terms regarding who pays for upkeep of the property.
 Gardening might seem appetizing if you are sick of your apartment, but it can be a year-round job, so make certain you’re ready for the extra work.
 If you want to paint the walls or make other changes, know that you will need permission in writing.

 Additionally, because you will inevitably have more possessions than in an apartment, it’s more important than ever to get renter’s insurance—your landlord’s policy likely won’t cover damage to or theft of your property.
 You should also consider liability insurance, in case you’re found responsible for any kind of accident at the property that causes personal or property damage.